DevT02/QuizletQuestionBypass/README.md

 # Quizlet Questions Bypass
-remove paywalls and unblur katex, also displays quizlet step by step guide images on the bottom of the page
+Remove paywalls and unblur katex, also displays quizlet step by step guide images on the bottom of the page

 To install, use Tamper Monkey and create a new script.
 Copy and paste code into a script and do File -> Save.